yikaiyang/SS22-Knowledge-Graph/Report.md

 Systems and representations are central to this course, but hardly motivated without applications.
 We will give a broad coverage of real-world applications in many sectors, including: the finance sector, energy sector, logistics and supply chain sector, manufacturing sector, aerospace sector and many others.
 Our goal is to explore the actual real-world applications of Knowledge Graphs, and learn from them which parts of the broad field of KG techniques are used where, and how to use this for designing such data science and computer science applications ourselves.

-In this submission a custom road network knowledge graph was created.
+In this project a custom road network knowledge graph was created.
 The aim of this project was to enable traffic planners or other specialists to see or explore relationships between certain POIs (Points of Interests), street points and road traffic data points.
 For that data from various datasources were acquired: 1.
 Foursquare API for POIs, 2.
 OpenWeatherMap for weather data (temperature / weather condition), 3.
 HERE Maps API for modelling the road network, as well as road incidents (car accidents / road blocks), and car traffic volume in the form of the average traffic speed.

 (LO11) Apply a system to provide services through a Knowledge Graph